sjp27/esp_app_trace_viewer/README.md

 # DESCRIPTION
 **esp_app_trace_viewer**
-is a utility for viewing ESP32 application tracing using OpenOCD for the ESP32.
+is a utility for viewing ESP32 application level tracing using OpenOCD for the ESP32.

 The example batch and bash script files set up the viewer for ESP32S3 using an ftdi JTAG adapter.